TTEOAD: MLK DAY – IN REMEMBRANCE OF MR. KING

 I visited the National Civil Rights Museum on an MLK50 trip in 2018.
 The photo above is one of many features that show that children only see prejudice once taught.
 So, I had to capture their innocence.

 Moreover, Martin Luther King Jr. worked hard to pave the way for equality and justice for all.
 Sadly, many people cannot open their hearts and minds to love unconditionally.
-Forget that being different shades makes us all unique, but it is easy to blame a person’s skin color.
+Forget that being different shades makes us all unique, but it is easy to blame a person's skin color.
 Today, I honor a man who dedicated his life to bringing more than just equality and justice.
 He was eager to create peace and harmony and eliminate unnecessary chaos.
-His acts of kindness did not cost him his life; the pure hatred to see an African-American man bring change did.
+His acts of kindness did not cost him his life; the pure hatred of seeing an African-American man bring change did.

 His words still ring loud in his last speech at Mason Temple the night before his death.
 "I might not get there with you, but I want you to know tonight that we as a people will get to the promised land."
 Fifty-three years after King's death, it is a shame that the rightful place on earth remains elusive to African American people.